Work in progress – Update 2026-06-16 – updated as new items come to hand or work is completed.

 What I soon discovered was the mounting rubbers from the old fairing are next to worn out, so I ordered new replacements.

 In total I ordered an extra 30 of the 5mm Rubber mounts.
-I picked the silver alloy ones but I will most likely go all black.
+I picked the silver alloy screw set with it as they had plenty of stock, but I will either go all black or flush SS304 5mm hex screws.

 The 5mm mounting rubbers are designed to deform and bulge, this is what holds them in place.
 Most kits have 5 of them in the packet, the ZX9R windscreen needs eight (8), then each side lower Cowling needs 3 on the side and another two to hold the belly pan section, so that’s another 5 per side then a few on the top panel on each side and you get the idea, there a quite a few of them!